GabrielWechta/MyWorks/README.md

 # MyWorks
-variety of programs and application designed and developed by Gabriel Wechta
+variety of programs and application designed and developed before studies.